UTSA vs. North Texas NCAA Football Odds, Plays and Insights | November 27, 2021

 - In UTSA's 11 games this season, it has eight wins against the spread.

-- UTSA is 7-1 against the spread and 8-0 overall in games when it scores more than 27.9 points.
+- UTSA is 7-1 against the spread and 8-0 overall this season when the team notches more than 27.9 points.

-- UTSA is 8-1 against the spread and 9-0 overall when the team amasses over 379.3 yards.
+- In games that UTSA picks up over 379.3 yards, the team is 8-1 against the spread and 9-0 overall.

-- The Roadrunners have turned the ball over nine times this season, six fewer than the Mean Green have forced (15).
+- The Roadrunners have nine giveaways this season, while the Mean Green have 15 takeaways .

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.